Performance Enhancement in 2032: A Scenario for Military Planners,

 Consider the first sentence of Leo Tolstoy's Anna Karenina: "Happy families are all alike [read: developmentally optimized], unhappy families are unhappy each in their own way."
 Psychologists have long known that in happy families, much of the conversation is about figuring out ways to do unexpected good for the others.
 This dialog often seems inefficient in early stages, but when families get really good at it, they do more and talk less (or at least, they respect the desires for some family members to talk less).

 In a happy family, everyone knows the others' declared values even if they do not personally share them, and tries to help them come closer to what they want.
-Such family members are also generally good listener and advisors when any individual is engaged in a values reassessment.
+Such family members are also generally good listeners and advisors when any individual is engaged in a values reassessment.
 In other words, happy families encourage individual growth, and the better we become at optimizing our earliest goals, the more we learn to pick up new goals and values that better fit with our new capacities and the wider cooperative world.

 'Happy' networks work the same way.
 The emerging set of values our avatars learn from us are allowing us to build happy networks, which look increasingly alike (they have found a developmental optimum), even as they contain unique and independent individuals.